Up to 50% off sofas & mattresses — limited‑time deals.

 • High traction on smooth surfaces

-• Often low profile and visually unobtrusive
+• Usually low profile and easy to hide

 Watch-outs:

-Use when: the sofa is heavy, legs are narrow, or you want both grip and load distribution.
+Use when: the sofa is heavy, the legs are narrow, or you want both grip and load distribution.

 Pros:

-• Wider contact area reduces denting risk
+• A wider contact area lowers dent risk

 • Easy to replace or reposition